Hypothesis Testing For Network Data in Functional Neuroimaging: Analysis of the 1000 FCP Data Set

 \subsection{Inference on Partial Data Set}

 The results of the previous section were compared with another analysis based on a small subset of connectomes.
 The 1000 FCP data set is indeed exceptionally large for the field of neuroimaging.
-By contrast, most papers using MRI data tend to report results based on smaller data sets, usually containing in the region of 20 subjects.
-Here, we have replicated the various statistical tests described in the last section for such a small sample size, in order to produce an analysis more reflective of what might be performed by, say, a single lab.
-This small subset of subjects were selected randomly, but the findings were found to be consistent for different choices of random sub-samples.
+By contrast, most papers using MRI data tend to report results based on smaller data sets, commonly containing between 20 and 100 subjects.
+Here, we have replicated the various statistical tests described in the last section for such small sample sizes, in order to produce an analysis more reflective of what might be performed by, say, a single lab.

 The conclusions of the network-level tests for the different hypotheses of interest were found to be robust to a large decrease in sample size.
-As for the larger data set, sex differences were also found to be highly significant ($T_{2}>10^{9}$), when solely considering 10 female and 10 male subjects.
-Similarly, for the one-sample test evaluating whether the mean Laplacian of interest was significantly different from a reference Laplacian (i.e.~the mean Laplacian in the full 1000 FCP data set), was found to be very significant ($T_{1}>10^{10}$).
-When comparing the three different age cohorts with 10 subjects in each category, we also rejected the null hypothesis with high probability $(T_{3}>10^{10})$.
-Finally, for several sites, a re-analysis based on 10 subjects per site showed that the mean Laplacians extracted from the different sites was highly likely to have been drawn from different populations $(T_{3}>10^{10})$.
+As for the full data set, sex differences remain close to significance ($T_{2}=836.76, \df=\binom{40}{2}, p=0.077$), when solely considering 100 female and 100 male subjects.
+Note, however, that our proposed global test failed to reject the null hypothesis when considering smaller data sets.
+Indeed, we restricted our attention to smaller subsets of subjects, composed of 20 cases in each group, and such a test did not reject the null hypothesis ($T_{2}=514.96, \df=\binom{40}{2}, p\approx 1$).

-These significant results should be contrasted with the use of a mass-univariate approach, in this context.
-We compared the conclusions of a network-level Laplacian test for sex, with the ones of a mass-univariate approach based on 10 female and 10 male subjects.
-No local differences were here found, even prior to correct for multiple comparisons.
+These results should be contrasted with the use of a mass-univariate approach.
+We compared the conclusions of a network-level Laplacian test for sex, with the ones of a mass-univariate approach based on 100 female and 100 male subjects.
+No local differences were here found, after correcting for multiple comparisons, and solely one edge out of $\binom{40}{2}$ was found to significantly differ between groups at a threshold of $0.001$.
 This highlights one of the important advantages of using a global test in this context.
-While the mass-univariate approach fails to detect any sex differences at the local level, our proposed global test, by contrast, has sufficient power to reject the null hypothesis at the global level.
+While the mass-univariate approach fails to detect any sex differences at the local level, our proposed global test, by contrast, had sufficient power to reject the null hypothesis at a global level.